vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

         Provided as part of JDBC configured resources, showing health of the database connection pool.

-## Uses for Health Indicators
+## Uses for health indicators

-Actuator Health Indicators have several uses in modern applications.
+Actuator health indicators have several uses in modern applications.
 They can be used for:

 ### Application monitoring

-The actuator health endpoint is one of the various data points that may be streamed to monitoring systems:
+The Actuator health endpoint is one of the various data points that may be streamed to monitoring systems:

 1. Near realtime monitoring systems